-Written by Experts: All of our assessment questions are written and peer-reviewed by teams of medical educators who have been trained to write questions in collaboration with leading assessment specialists.
-These select teams continue to critically evaluate and refine questions based on content updates and performance statistics.
+- Written by Experts: All of our assessment questions are written and peer-reviewed by teams of health care educators trained by leading assessment specialists.

-Fully Validated: The questions have met rigorous statistical criteria at schools nationwide with a diversity of learners and curriculum.
+- Fully Validated: The questions have met rigorous statistical criteria at schools nationwide with a diversity of learners and curricula.

-For security purposes, an Aquifer exam may be requested only by your institution’s designated Course Administrator.
+For security purposes, an Aquifer exam may be requested only by your institution’s designated Course Administrator, Clerkship Administrator, and/or Clerkship Director.
 If you are the Course Administrator and would like to request an Aquifer Exam, please complete our Exam Request Form.